ARM-software/arm-trusted-firmware/docs/user-guide.md

         EL3 Runtime Software can be found [here][PSCI Lib Integration].

     *   (AArch64 only) The TSP (Test Secure Payload), corresponding to the BL32 image, is not compiled in by default.
-Refer to the "Building the Test Secure Payload" section below.
+Refer to the [Building the Test Secure Payload](#building-the-test-secure-payload) section below.

     *   By default this produces a release version of the build.
 To produce a debug version instead, refer to the "Debugging options" section below.

     *   The build process creates products in a `build` directory tree, building the objects and binaries for each boot loader stage in separate sub-directories.
 The following boot loader binary files are created from the corresponding ELF files:

         *   `build/<platform>/<build-type>/bl1.bin`